cockroachdb/docs/src/current/v22.1/changefeeds-on-tables-with-column-families.md

 [`CREATE CHANGEFEED`](create-changefeed.html) is an [Enterprise-only](enterprise-licensing.html) feature.
 For the Core version, see [the `CHANGEFEED FOR` example](changefeeds-on-tables-with-column-families.html?filters=core#create-a-core-changefeed-on-a-table-with-column-families).
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v22.1" %} In this example, you'll set up changefeeds on two tables that have [column families](column-families.html).
+{% include new-in.md version="v22.1" %} In this example, you'll set up changefeeds on two tables that have [column families](column-families.html).
 You'll use a single-node cluster sending changes to a webhook sink for this example, but you can use any [changefeed sink](changefeed-sinks.html) to work with tables that include column families.

 1. If you do not already have one, [request a trial {{ site.data.products.enterprise }} license](enterprise-licensing.html).